surtarso/asap-cabinet-fe/README.md

 - Run the main script: `./screenshot_art.sh`

 **Flags:**
-- --wheel       display all tables without a wheel.png file.
+- --wheel       Display all tables without a wheel.png file.
-- --dmd         display all tables without a dmd.gif file.
+- --dmd         Display all tables without a dmd.gif file.
-- --force       override existing table/backglass images with new ones.
+- --force       Override existing table/backglass images with new ones.
-- --dry-run     print execution without doing anything.
+- --dry-run     Print execution without doing anything.

 ## Using the 'video_to_gif.sh' tool: